cameron-earl/galvanize-code-kata/README.md

 ## Overview
 You will make a GET request on an API, have an option on how you wish to use the data, and display it in a Material-UI table.
 It is highly suggested you spend time before the kata working through this basic flow.
 Only 4 hours will be available for the kata, so learning while you perform is not really the best idea out there.

+## Expectations
+The following is the list of categories that we will use to determine our selection of candidates:

+*	Able to demonstrate React/Redux flow
+*	Able to communicate with the API via Axios
+*	Able to use Material-UI (beta version)
+*	Able to effectively manipulate data structures returned from API into ones usable for rendering views
+* 	Able to demonstrate adequate code coverage in unit and integration testing

 ## Before you come in to do the kata
 Make sure you can execute the following commands